Slifer1/source.sh/README.md

-#source.sh is a script that will save you time by building the source code for you

-#This is my first time coding in bash shell, pointers on how to make my code better would be very helpful
+#source.sh is a script that will save you time by building the source code for you.
+If you have any pointers on how to make my code better that would be awesome

 #Install